Sleep: what babies and toddlers need

 Babies and children need sleep to grow and develop well.
 Good sleep is also important for their health and immunity.

-- Some babies or toddlers cry when they’re tired or overtired and can’t settle to sleep.
+- Some babies or toddlers cry when they’re tired but can’t settle to sleep.

 - Many babies or toddlers cry when they need help to settle back to sleep after waking in the night.

 - Many babies or toddlers cry when they’re getting used to a new or different way of going to sleep.

 - Sometimes happy, healthy babies or toddlers develop rapidly, which means they find it harder than usual to settle.